0 - ฿0.00

 After the procedure

 You'll likely stay in the hospital for a day after having a pacemaker implanted.
 Your pacemaker will be programmed to fit your heart rhythm needs.
 You'll need to arrange to have someone drive you home from the hospital.
 Your doctor might recommend that you avoid vigorous exercise or heavy lifting for about a month.
 Avoid putting pressure on the area where the pacemaker was implanted.
-If you have pain in that area, ask your doctor about taking medicines available without a prescription, such as acetaminophen (Tylenol, others) or ibuprofen (Advil, Motrin IB, others).
+If you have pain in that area, ask your doctor about taking medicines available without a medication, such as acetaminophen (Tylenol, others) or ibuprofen (Advil, Motrin IB, others).

 Special precautions